joshchao39/Udacity-CarND-P5-Vehicle-Detection/README.md

 * `FrameInfoStore.py` class containing data to be shared between frames in video
 * `utils.py` module containing basic utility functions
 * `test_code.py` scripts containing code to troubleshoot/experiment the system
-* `README.md` summary detailing the steps and the results
+* `README.md` this report detailing the steps and the results

 ### Project Breakdown

 The approach employed by this project to detect vehicle can be broken down into the following steps:
 1. Train an binary classifier to determine whether an image window contains a car or not
-2. Grid search the video frames using windows with different sizes to generate a heat map corresponding to the likelihood of the presence of a vehicle
+2. Grid search the video frames using windows with different sizes and overlap to generate a heat map corresponding to the likelihood of the presence of a vehicle
 3. Use spatial and temporal filters to remove noise
 4. Draw bounding boxes around where vehicles are likely to locate